-Our common stock is listed on the New York Stock Exchange under the ticker symbol "SAIC".
-As of March 10, 2023, there were approximately 23,000 holders of record of our common stock.
+Through closing of trading on March 4, 2024, our common stock was listed on the New York Stock Exchange under the ticker symbol "SAIC."
+Effective as of the opening of trading on March 5, 2024, the Company voluntarily transferred the listing of its shares of common stock to The Nasdaq Stock Market LLC.
+The Company's common stock will continue to trade under the symbol "SAIC."
+As of March 8, 2024, there were approximately 23,000 holders of record of our common stock.
 The number of holders of record of our common stock may not be representative of the number of beneficial owners due to shares that may be held by depositories, brokers or nominees.